mateuswetah/A11Y-Buttons/readme.txt

 == Screenshots ==

-1. The A11Y Buttons parent block, which accept different buttons inside it with layout settings and icon display options.
+1. The A11Y Buttons parent block, which accepts different buttons inside it with layout settings and icon display options.
-2. A "Skip to content" button selected, with a link to `#content` and accesskey `c`;
+2. A "Skip to content" button selected;
-3. The published page view, with the accessibilty buttons;
+3. The published page view, with the accessibility buttons;
 4. High contrast mode activated;
 5. Font size increased;
 6. Font size decreased;